FinGu/gamingtool/README.md

 Name/Version of a game/wine is it's folder name.

-The config file is json encoded, there's an example in /extra/game/example/
+The config file is json encoded, example available in /extra/game/example/